 A correct squat can always be identified, no matter what skeletal anatomy the squatting person has.

-At the top of the movement, all the skeletal components that support the bar – especially the knees, hips, and spine – will be locked in extension so that the muscles have to exert only need to provide enough force to maintain this position.
+At the top of the movement, all the skeletal components that support the bar – especially the knees, hips, and spine – will be locked in extension so that the muscles only need to provide enough force to maintain this position.
 In the upright position, compression is the primary force on the skeletal components.
 The job of the muscles here is to keep the bones lined up correctly so they can hold up the load.
 The bar is over the middle of the foot.
 The heavier the weight, the more critical this position will be.

 During the ride to the bottom, the bar must maintain its position over the mid-foot.
 The correct bottom position is identified by definite anatomical position markers: